-How long to wait to buffer alerts of the same group before sending initially.
+How long to wait to buffer alerts of the same group before sending a notification initially.

-How long to wait before sending an alert that has been added to a group which contains already fired alerts.
+How long to wait before sending an alert that has been added to a group for which there has already been a notification.

-How long to wait before re-sending a given alert that has already been sent.
+How long to wait before re-sending a given alert that has already been sent in a notification.

 Want expert help on Prometheus configuration?
 Contact us.